Interview with Timothy Brook

 The wider world had a twofold presence in Delft life.
 There were first of all the export commodities that the VOC brought to the city and retailed to its citizens as prized possessions—and sufficiently prized that someone who commissioned a painting of his family or home usually asked that the painter include them in the picture.
 The other way in which the outside world made itself felt in Delft was in the form of the people who travelled and worked in that world and either sent home news of their exploits by letter (Vermeer liked to paint women reading letters) or returned, some with wealth and others not, to regale friends and family with tall tales and firsthand knowledge.
 As I mention in Vermeer’s Hat, Vermeer’s cousin, Claes van der Minne, and Claes’ two sons worked in Southeast Asia for the VOC.
 The impact of these personal links is hard for the historian to detect and assess, but it was something that Delft citizens surely felt.
 How many went to Asia from this one city is impossible to reconstruct.
 We do know that close to a million Dutchmen made the sea-journey from Holland to Asia during the two centuries from 1595 to 1795, when the VOC was closed down.
 Some of them went from Delft, and some of those came back.

 Between the dawn of globalization and our own age stretches a wealth of time and experience that is difficult to summarize easily.
 Certainly there are differences in degree over these four centuries.
-Today more people travel the globe, consume imported goods, and learn foreign languages than was true in the 17th century.
+Today more people travel the globe, consume imported goods, and learn foreign languages than was true in the seventeenth century.
 The scale of globalization since the 1980s has been so overwhelming that we tend to think we inhabit a world that is qualitatively different, and in many ways we do.
 Nuclear power, environmental degradation, the annihilation of species—the list of what the world must now contend with would have beggared the imagination in earlier times—and yet we tend to assume that earlier ages were unable to experience the world, as we do, as a single place.
 I tend to think otherwise.
 More people—and not just Europeans—were in motion, and more goods circulated in the holds of ships than we bother to remember.
 Global politics may have changed its modes and rules, but the global economy goes on.
 It is now bigger and more specialized, but the same principles of moving products from one place to markets in another, of having to negotiate how borders are crossed and differences moderated, were at work then as now.
 Taking a historical perspective, as I do, it seems to me that the main difference is scale.

 Which do you believe are the primary negative and positive legacies of the globalization?

-Vermeer’s Hat is premised on two ideas: that the immense separation between Europe and China began to diminish significantly for the first time in the 17th century, and that we can detect this change by looking for its telltale signs in paintings and writings at both ends of the Eurasian continent.
+Vermeer's Hat is premised on two ideas: that the immense separation between Europe and China began to diminish significantly for the first time in the seventeenth century, and that we can detect this change by looking for its telltale signs in paintings and writings at both ends of the Eurasian continent.
 These ideas took shape in the course of teaching world history to first-year undergraduates.
 My expertise is in Chinese history, but I took up the challenge of teaching world history in order to reveal the world from a different angle.
 I wanted to show students who may have never given China a second thought that the bits of world history they might know through school or cultural background are intimately woven into a complex fabric of connections that stretch all the way to the other side of the globe.
 I wanted them to be able to see what they might know about the history of their own culture as pieces of a puzzle that, once assembled, would reveal the history of the entire world.
-The idea of narrating this history through Dutch paintings came in a lecture I gave on the popularity of maps in the 17th century.
+The idea of narrating this history through Dutch paintings came in a lecture I gave on the popularity of maps in the seventeenth century.
 I had Officer and Laughing Girl up on the screen in the lecture hall as an example of how Europeans liked to hang large maps on the walls of their houses, when I noticed by the oversized hat the solder was wearing.
 It struck me that the hat was an even better clue to the trends of the age than the map.
-The logic of Vermeer’s Hat suddenly fell into place.
+The logic of Vermeer's Hat suddenly fell into place.
 The hat was no longer just an object decorating a Dutch painting, but as a door opening onto the wider world that was not waiting to be discovered, but was there all along.
-Once we begin to view Vermeer’s paintings from this perspective, they reveal the world’s presence in 17th-century Delft in ways that may surprise us—but not, I think, Vermeer.
+Once we begin to view Vermeer's paintings from this perspective, they reveal the world's presence in seventeenth-century Delft in ways that may surprise us—but not, I think, Vermeer.
 This was his world, after all.

 Timothy Brook is a Canadian historian of China.
-He is concurrently the Shaw Professor of Chinese at the University of Oxford, and the Principal of St. John’s College, a graduate college of the University of British Columbia.
-His fields of research include the social history of the Ming dynasty (1368-1644), the Japanese occupation of China during the Second World War, and the history of China’s place in the world.
-He is the author of seven books (see below) and the editor/co-editor of nine.
+He is concurrently the Shaw Professor of Chinese at the University of Oxford, and the Principal of Saint John's College, a graduate college of the University of British Columbia.
+His fields of research include the social history of the Ming dynasty (1368–1644), the Japanese occupation of China during the Second World War, and the history of China's place in the world.
+He is the author of seven books and the editor/co-editor of nine.

 Death by a Thousand Cuts.
 Co-authored with Jérôme Bourgon and Gregory Blue.
 Cambridge, Mass.: Harvard University Press, 2008.